Independent Commission Against Corruption (Hong Kong): Background

-Singapore's approach in fighting corruption by relying on an Anti-Corruption Agency (ACA) via Corrupt Practices Investigation Bureau (CPIB) was adopted by Hong Kong on 15 February 1974 after a study team of Hong Kong civil servants visited Singapore and Sri Lanka in 1968 to study their anti corruption laws.
+In 1960s, Ernest Thornton, a British Labour Party politician and Member of Parliament, had suggested the appointment of an independent body by the UK government to investigate corruption issues in Hong Kong.
+The suggestion was denied however.
+ICAC was eventually established on 15 February 1974, after a study team of Hong Kong civil servants was sent to Singapore and Sri Lanka in 1968 to study their anti corruption laws and Godber's escape in 1973.

 The newly formed Independent Commission Against Corruption would be answerable to only the Governor of Hong Kong, unlike the old police Anti-Corruption Branch.
-Most ICAC operations staff were sergeants recruited from specifically UK police forces and were certainly not beyond sharp practices themselves.
-Their tactics and methods were often aggressive—they would go to a police station and take an entire shift in for questioning as a "fishing exercise".
+Most ICAC operations staff were sergeants recruited from specifically British police forces and were certainly not beyond sharp practices themselves.
+Their tactics and methods were often aggressive—they would go to a police station and take an entire shift in for questioning as a "fishing exercise."
 Ultimately their shock tactics were effective.

 Development

 In the early days there were running punch-ups between ICAC officers and angry policemen who stormed their offices in Central District; this situation ended only with the announcement of a partial amnesty for minor corruptions committed before 1977.
-But gradually, the ICAC made itself felt and several high profile police officers were tried and convicted.
+But gradually, the ICAC made itself felt and several high-profile police officers were tried and convicted.
 Others were forced to retire.
 As a result of its investigations, a mass purge took place in early 1978, where it was announced that 119 officers including one customs official were asked to leave under the provisions of Colonial Regulation 55 (see footnote 1 below) to fast track the decisions in the public interest; a further 24 officers were held on conspiracy charges, and 36 officers and a customs official were given amnesties.
 The move received a mixed response from the public whilst being broadly supported by legislative councillors as being in the best interests of Hong Kong not to let the affair fester and further demoralise the police Force.
-Urban Council member Elsie Elliot criticised the government for being lenient to senior corrupt officials, punishing only "small flies".
+Urban Council member Elsie Elliot criticised the government for being lenient to senior corrupt officials, punishing only "small flies."

 Gradually, Hong Kong transformed from a graft-ridden city into one of the least corrupt places in the world, as recognised by international institutions such as the World Bank, The Heritage Foundation and Transparency International.
 Some countries have looked to the ICAC as an effective model of combating graft holistically through detection, prevention, and education.

 In the 1970s, eight out of 10 graft complaints were against public officers.
 This trend has reversed over the years.
 Complaints against police officers reduced by 70 percent—from 1,443 in 1974 to 446 in 2007.
 Nowadays, only three out of 10 complaints relate to public servants.
 Private sector cases meanwhile have been on the rise in recent years.
 The ICAC has stepped up efforts to help enterprises minimise corruption risks through system controls and staff training.
 (The statistics are provided by the ICAC.)